 In 1983, Mr & Mrs R Paice became the owners of Bourton House and began the task of turning a neglected wilderness into the perfect garden setting for the courtyard of ancient Cotswold stone buildings.
 Over the years, the garden evolved, new projects were planned and new challenges faced.
-They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 by Paul Nicholls, our current long-serving Head Gardener.

-Imaginative topiary was introduced including a knot garden, parterre and topiary walk; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.

-CURRENT VERSION | In 1983, Mr & Mrs R Paice became the owners of Bourton House and began the task of turning a neglected wilderness into the perfect garden setting for the courtyard of ancient Cotswold stone buildings.
-Over the years, the garden evolved, new projects were planned and new challenges faced.
 They were fortunate to have the help of a splendid gardening team, originally headed by Paul Williams followed in 1999 to 2018 by Paul Nicholls and then by Jacky Rae, our current Head Gardener.

 Imaginative topiary was introduced including a knot garden, parterre and topiary walk; natural springs used to create water features; an unusual shade house constructed and ever wider herbaceous borders created to accommodate more exotica.